chowais181/chowais181/README.md

 </a>
 <br/>
 <br/>
-- 🔭 I’m currently working on disease detection and medicine recommendation from patient's symptoms using ML| AI| DL
+- 🔭 I’m currently working on disease detection and medicine recommendation from patient's symptoms using Machine Learning and Deep Learning.
-- 🌱 I’m currently learning MEARN STACK
+- 🌱 I’m currently learning MEARN STACK.
-- 👯 I’m open source enthusiast
+- 👯 I’m open source enthusiast.
-- 🤔 I’m looking for help with CSS 3D modeling and Animation
+- 🤔 I’m looking for help with CSS 3D modeling and Animation.
 - 💬 Ask me about Web development | AI problems  | Parallelization using MPI Open MP | Software Testing and Quality Assurance | Differential and Calculus
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: Cricket and Snooker lover